bson

 Arrays, BSON, and JSON

 Unlike JSON, BSON can only be created from a key:value object (which can be empty); it cannot be created from a simple scalar or in particular an array.
 In the course of descending into substructure, it is of course possible to encounter an array and have that returned.
-The C library gets around this problem by returning a string indexed object where the keys are the integer representation of the location in the array starting at offset zero.
+The BSON spec gets around this problem by returning a string indexed object where the keys are the integer representation of the location in the array starting at offset zero.
 From the CLI, this will be seen as:

 select bson_column->'d'->'payload'->'vector' from ...